rtoddm/rtoddm/README.md

   A mobile-first retreat website deployed on Github Pages.
 Built with HTML, CSS, and a touch of JavaScript.

 - [**Salon Website**](https://salonwebsite-layout.netlify.app/)
-  Responsive small business site deployed on Netlify.
+  Desktop only version of a small business site deployed on Netlify.
 Built with HTML, CSS, and a touch of JavaScript.

 - [**E-Learning Website**](https://rtoddm.github.io/e_learning_page/)
   A modern, responsive E-Learning webpage showcasing semantic HTML5 structure and CSS3 styling for clean layouts across devices.